imixs/manik-hot-deploy/README.md

 # manik-hot-deploy

-Maven Incremental hot deploy - a plugin for the Eclipse IDE
+Manik-Hot-Deploy is a plugin for the Eclipse IDE which brings hot-deploy to the development of web applications.
+It supports Glassfish, JBoss and Wildfly applicaiton servers.

 There are different ways how to deploy a Java EE application into an application server